 All percent problems can be set up as proportions.
 The tricky part is figuring out what goes where in the proportion.
 Here are a few things to know when setting it up:

-Each of these problems can also be set up as equations.
-All you have to do is "translate" the sentences.
-Here is what you have to remember:
+Percentage problems can also be set up as equations.
+All we need to do is "translate" the sentences.
+Here's what we should try to remember:

 A rocket kit is 25% off the original price of $42.50.
 What is 25% of $42.50?

 We're going to shove the words from the above problem into our awesome math translator (we call it the babel fish).
 The first sentence just tells us information about the problem.
 The second sentence, the one that asks the question, is what gets translated.